 You've heard of healthy body healthy mind, right?
 Well, when it comes to dogs or even

-receive all their basic vet care like vaccines and spay and neuter but additional medical is often
+receive all their primary vet care like vaccines and spay and neuter, but additional medical care is often

-make sure to get the dogs treated immediately.
-We don't mind, we want to make sure all of our dogs are
+themselves, and wemake sure to get the dogs treated immediately.
+We don't mind; we want to make sure all of

-adopted healthly and strong.
+our dogs are adopted healthy and strong.
 This reduces any potential unseen medical burdens on the new adopter.

-We want our adopter knowing the medical history of the dog they are adopting.
+We want our adopters to know the medical history of the dog they are adopting.

 STEP 3- ZEN

-Picture this, your on vacation on your own isolated beach.
+Picture this, your on vacation at the beach.
 No one is around for miles except you and the warm breeze from the ocean.
 You feel more relaxed than ever.
 This is how we want our rescue dogs to

 STEP 4- YUM YUM- Using Food To Modify Behavior